britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 MADAME DE KATKOFF: All this is insupportable.
 Please to spare me your reminiscences, and come to the point.

-EUGENIO.
-The point is this — that I got the advantage of you then, and that I have never lost it!
-Though you didn’t care for your husband, you cared for some one else; and M. de Kat- koff — with my assistance, if you will - discovered the object of your preference.
-Need I remind you of what fol- lowed, the day this discovery became known to you ?
+EUGENIO: The point is this — that I got the advantage of you then, and that I have never lost it!
+Though you didn’t care for your husband, you cared for some one else; and M. de Katkoff — with my assistance, if you will - discovered the object of your preference.
+Need I remind you of what followed, the day this discovery became known to you?
 Your surprise was great, because you thought yourself safe; but your anger was even greater.
 You found me for a moment in your path, and you imagined — for that moment - that I was a Russian serf.
-The mistake had serious con- sequences.
+The mistake had serious consequences.
 You called me by the vilest of names — and I have never forgotten it!

-MADAME DE KATKOFF.
-I thank you for reminding me of my contempt.
+MADAME DE KATKOFF: I thank you for reminding me of my contempt.
 It was extremely sweet.

-EUGENIO.
-It made you very reckless.
+EUGENIO: It made you very reckless.
 I got possession of two letters, addressed to the person I speak of, and singularly rash compositions.
 They bear your signature in full.

-MADAME DE KATKOFF.
-Can there be any better proof that I have nothing to be ashamed of?
+MADAME DE KATKOFF: Can there be any better proof that I have nothing to be ashamed of?

-EUGENIO.
-You were not ashamed then, because, as I have already remarked, you were reckless.
+EUGENIO: You were not ashamed then, because, as I have already remarked, you were reckless.
 But to-day you are wise.

-MADAME DE KATKOFF, proudly.
-Whatever I have said - I have always signed!
+MADAME DE KATKOFF, <i>proudly:</i> Whatever I have said - I have always signed!

-EUGENIO.
-It’s a habit I appreciate.
+EUGENIO: It’s a habit I appreciate.
 One of those letters I gave to
 M. de Katkoff; the other — the best — I kept for myself.

-MADAME DE KATKOFF.
-What do you mean by the best?
+MADAME DE KATKOFF: What do you mean by the best?

-EUGENIO.
-I mean — the worst!
+EUGENIO: I mean — the worst!

-MADAME DE KATKOFF.
-It can’t be very bad.
+MADAME DE KATKOFF: It can’t be very bad.

-EUGENIO, smiling.
-Should you like me to submit it to a few of your friends?
+EUGENIO, <i>smiling:</i> Should you like me to submit it to a few of your friends?

-MADAME DE KATKOFF, aside.
-Horrible man!
-(Aloud.)
-That’s the point, then: you wish to sell it.
+MADAME DE KATKOFF, <i>aside:</i> Horrible man! <i>(Aloud.)</i> That’s the point, then: you wish to sell it.

-EUGENIO.
-No; I only wish you to know I have it.
+EUGENIO: No; I only wish you to know I have it.

-MADAME DE KATKOFF.
-I knew that already.
+MADAME DE KATKOFF: I knew that already.
 What good does it do you?

-EUGENIO.
-You suspected it, but you didn’t know it.
+EUGENIO: You suspected it, but you didn’t know it.
 The good it does me is this — that when, as sometimes happens to us poor members of a despised and laborious class, I take stock of my prospects and reckon up the little advantages I may happen to possess, I like to feel that particular one among them.

-MADAME DE KATKOFF.
-I see — you regard it as a part of your capital.
+MADAME DE KATKOFF: I see — you regard it as a part of your capital.
 But you draw no income.

-EUGENIO.
-Ah, the income, Madame, is accumulating!
+EUGENIO: Ah, the income, Madame, is accumulating!

-MADAME DE KATKOFF.
-If you are trying to frighten me, you don’t — very much!
+MADAME DE KATKOFF: If you are trying to frighten me, you don’t — very much!

-EUGENIO.
-Very much — no!
+EUGENIO: Very much — no!
 But enough is as good as a feast.
 There is no telling what may happen.
 We couriers have our ups and downs, and some day I may be in distress.
 Then, and only then, if I feel a pinch, I shall call on Madame.
-For the present ——
+For the present —

-MADAME DE KATKOFF.
-For the present, you only wish to insult me!
+MADAME DE KATKOFF: For the present, you only wish to insult me!

-EUGENIO.
-Madame does injustice to my manners: they are usually much appreciated.
-For the rest of the time that we remain under the same roof — so to speak — I shall not again dis- turb your meditations.
+EUGENIO: Madame does injustice to my manners: they are usually much appreciated.
+For the rest of the time that we remain under the same roof — so to speak — I shall not again disturb your meditations.

-MADAME DE KATKOFF.
-Be so good as to leave me.
+MADAME DE KATKOFF: Be so good as to leave me.

-EUGENIO.
-I wish Madame a very good morning!
-(He goes into the hotel.)
+EUGENIO: I wish Madame a very good morning! <i>(He goes into the hotel.)</i>

-MADAME DE KATKOFF, stands a moment,thinking.
+MADAME DE KATKOFF, <i>stands a moment,thinking:</i>
 That’s what it is to have been a fool — for a single moment!
 That moment reechoes through eternity.
-He has shaken my nerves, and in this wretched garden one is always observed.
-(Exit into the hotel.)
+He has shaken my nerves, and in this wretched garden one is always observed. <i>(Exit into the hotel.)</i>

 SCENE SECOND.
 MRS. COSTELLO, MISS DURANT, CHARLES REVERDY.